benjiqq/NuBot/README.md

 * The computer that runs NuBot must be connected to the internet
 * The custodian must provide the bot with access to market exchanges where NuBits are traded
 * The custodian must avoid manual interacting with the exchange while the automated bot is operating.
 Do not try to trade, do not try to deposit/withdraw funds.
+* The custodian must avoid opening multiple instances of Nu in control of the custodian address.

 ### 1)Prepare the NuBits client client